 One handy book for learning this type of workout approach is Zach Evenesh's The Encyclopedia of Underground Strength and Conditioning

-Travel Workout 1: Body Weight Training To Failure
+Travel Muscle Building Workout 1: Body Weight Training To Failure

-The nice thing is that, based on good research by Brad Schoenfeld, you can still build muscle with lightweight or body weight training, provided that you complete each set to absolute failure with a maximum amount of time under tension.
-So I can still build muscle when I’m, say, in my hotel room and have only my body weight or elastic bands.
-Here’s my routine.
+The nice thing is that, based on good research by Brad Schoenfeld, you can still build muscle with lightweight or bodyweight training, provided that you complete each set to absolute failure with a maximum amount of time under tension.
+So I can still build muscle when I'm, say, in my hotel room and have only my body weight or elastic bands.

-Travel Workout 2: Hotel or Health Club Full Body Workout
+Travel Muscle Building Workout 2: Hotel or Health Club Full Body Workout

 I'm at a hotel or have access to a gym, is to perform back-to-back “supersets” for each body part, with each superset followed by two minutes of cardio performed as hard as possible.
 For example: